pjazdzyk/unitility/readme.md

 OUTPUT: 20.5 °C | 293.65 K | 68.9 °F
 ```
-All quantities have "smart toString" method, which will always adjust decimal precision to capture by default 3 relevant digits depending on your unit type and its value.
+All quantities have smart toString() method, which will always adjust values decimal precision to capture by default 3 relevant digits depending on your unit type and its value.
 This way you have guaranteed an elegant output from toString() without any additional effort of reformatting.
-Values will be rounded up using HALF_UP aproach.
+Values will be rounded up using HALF_UP approach.

 ```java
 Distance bigDistance = Distance.ofMeters(10);